remichartier/003_LinuxIssuesAndTricks/20220112_2251_Ubuntu20_04LTSRunSudoHibernateCommandWithoutPassword.md

 # Ubuntu 20.04 LTS : Run Sudo Hibernate command without password

-## 1st solution but it did not work for me
+## 1st solution which worked for me
 - Solution found in https://www.reddit.com/r/archlinux/comments/bkp591/systemctl_suspend_and_hibernate_with_no_root/ among other pages on similar topic.

 ```